Huayan Temple (Datong): People's Republic of China

 After the founding of the Communist State, the government provided great protection for the temple.

 Huayan Temple as inscribed among the first group of "Major National Historical and Cultural Sites in Shanxi" by the State Council of China in 1961.

 It has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

-The complex includes the following halls: Shanmen, Mahavira Hall, Hall of Maitreya, Hall of Guanyin, Hall of Bhaisajyaguru, Pavilion of Manjushri, Pavilion of Samantabhadra, Bell tower, Drum tower, Hall of Guru, Dharma Hall, Buddhist Texts Library, Wood Pagoda, etc.
+The complex includes the following halls: Shanmen, Daxiongbao Hall, Bojia Jiaozang Hall, Mi Le Hall, Guanyin Hall, Yaoshi Hall, Wenshu Pavilion, Puxian Pavilion, Bell tower, Drum tower, Zushi Hall, Dharma Hall, Wood Pagoda, etc.